oketafred/vantage/README.md

 php artisan migrate
 ```

-The package will automatically register itself.
-Publish the config file to customize settings.
+The package will automatically register itself using

+**Publishing Assets:**
+- Config: `php artisan vendor:publish --tag=vantage-config`
+- Views: `php artisan vendor:publish --tag=vantage-views` (optional, for customization)
+- Migrations: Automatically loaded, but you can publish with `php artisan vendor:publish --tag=vantage-migrations` if needed

 ### Requirements

-- Laravel 10.x or 11.x
+- Laravel 10.x, 11.x, or 12.x
-- PHP 8.1 or higher
+- PHP 8.2, 8.3, or 8.4
 - One of the following databases:
   - MySQL 5.7+ / MariaDB 10.3+
   - PostgreSQL 9.6+